 This is a blog post on libertarian theory and child neglect.
 Although I run a newsletter, Children and Rights, which is precisely on issues of libertarianism and children, I consider that newsletter to consist merely in application of Murray Rothbard’s chapter of the same name, and works from other theorists that agreed with it, to contemporary issues.
 Hence, it is not the place for original theory, or even for talking about my own views on anything.
 I conceived of it this way in order to make it easier for other contributors to help me with the work, should they desire it; otherwise, they would have to accept all of my ideas, which is a difficult requirement for collaboration.

-Today, Cory Massimino posted a blog post on the occasion of Murray Rothbard’s 100th anniversary.
+Today, Cory Massimino posted a blog post on the occasion of Murray Rothbard’s 100th birthday.
 I have no comments on Massimino’s blog post.
 Massimino’s blog post, however, says that “on the legality of neglecting children, Rothbard was horribly wrong – see Roderick Long’s Abortion, Abandonment, and Positive Rights – but not in a way that seems clearly left-wing or right-wing.”
 This is a comment on the correctness of one of Rothbard’s views in a blog post that otherwise attempted only to classify his views as left-wing or right-wing.
 This made me curious to check out Roderick Long’s essay which was linked by Massimino, and this blog post is my response to it.

 Possible views on children’s and parents’ rights and duties